Calculation Requirement¶

 Overview¶

 The CalculationRequirement class is an abstract base class that defines the interface for all calculation requirements.
-It is designed to retrieve all necessary data for a calculation, ensuring that the data exists in the database.
-It does not validate the correctness of the data, only its existence.
+It is responsible for validating that specific data exists in the database and fetching that data on demand.

 Usage¶

-The calculation requirements will be used throughout all feature calculations with some variations, but as a general rule, this is what is done:
+The calculation requirements will be used throughout feature calculations.
+As a general rule:

 - Instantiate the requirement with the necessary arguments.